-GEN 210 - Exploring Vocation Seminar
+GEN 210 - Carlson Internship: Exploring Vocation

-(2 credits) (Offered annually in the summer)
+(2-6 credits) (Offered annually in the summer)

-The Exploring Vocation Seminar is a two-credit repeatable summer internship course for first through fourth year students with structured opportunities for vocational reflection.
+Carlson Internship: Exploring Vocation is a 2-6 credit repeatable summer internship for first through fourth year students with structured opportunities for vocational reflection.
 Students will experience a real working opportunity in their field of study and process that experience with their faculty advisor.
 They will reflect on it through the lens of who they are called to be and how their particular experience fits with their calling in the Kingdom.
+Credits will be given based on the number of hours worked.